roelven/homeconnect-profile-downloader/README.md

 To install and run the application on Windows, follow these steps:

-1. Download the ZIP file
+1. Download the ZIP file (e.g. `homeconnect-profile-downloader-win32-x64-0.9.0.zip`)
 2. Extract the ZIP file
    - Navigate to the location where the `.zip` file was downloaded.
    - Right-click on the `.zip` file and select **Extract All...**.